Write Protect USB Drive Or Prevent Connection And AutoRun

 Right click this key and create a New DWORD Value – name the entry WriteProtect.
 Then edit the new WriteProtect entry and change the value from 0 to 1.
 (1 disables writing to all USB devices, 0 enables writing to all USB devices).

 Now change its value to a hex value of 0xFF (255 decimal).
-0xFF disables Autorun on all kinds of drive – change back to the default value to enable Autorun again.
+0xFF disables Autorun on all kinds of drive – change it back to the previous default value to enable Autorun again.

-USB Write Protect is a neat utility that makes it simple to configure security options for all USB storage devices on a computer.
+USB Write Protect is a neat little portable program that makes it simple to configure security options for all USB storage devices on a computer.